LSIR/smartd/gsn/SmartD/README-mysql-related.txt

 adding file *.sql into a database
 1. use a database
-2. execute:
+   USE gsn;
+2. import a *.sql file:
-   mysql> source /path/to/sql/file.sql
+   source /path/to/sql/file.sql

+rename tables:
+RENAME TABLE old_table_name TO new_table_name;